San Juan, Puerto Rico

 The SERMACS 2022 Organizing Committee is delighted to present several interesting and useful workshops covering an assortment of timely topics.
 If you are interested in one or more of these workshop, please enroll during the registration process.

-Climate Science (VIRTUAL)
+Climate Science (Virtual Pre-Meeting Workshop)

 Dr. Bassam Z. Shakhashiri and Dr. Jerry Bell, Department of Chemistry, University of Wisconsin-Madison

-“What we do in our chemistry classrooms and research laboratories can have profound effects on the minds of students, staff, and the campus community.
+Abstract: “What we do in our chemistry classrooms and research laboratories can have profound effects on the minds of students, staff, and the campus community.
 What we do outside the classroom in reaching the public-at-large can also influence attitudes and behavior.
 Let us all strive to: reduce our dependence on fossil fuels for daily life needs; adopt a diet with less stress on natural resources; address the economic impacts of climate change; engage in civil and respectful conversations about all matters affecting the quality of life locally and globally; and demand government action locally and nationally to preserve and improve the quality of water, land, and air.
 Let us become better at connecting chemistry to society.”

 Audience: Two-hour virtual workshop on climate change.
 The workshop is aimed at college faculty and high school teachers, but we welcome everyone with an interest of deepening their understanding of the science of climate change and in helping affect meaningful change